Birzeit Brewery: History

 Though established in 2013, Birzeit Brewery only began commercial sales of its signature line, called Shepherds Beer, in July 2015 due to challenges associated with operating in the occupied West Bank and importing equipment and supplies through Israel, including unpredictable delays in acquiring permits.

 Birzeit also faced licensing issues with the Palestinian Authority, which initially rejected the design of its beer bottle label featuring the drawing of a shepherd on the premise that it was a depiction of Jesus and thus blasphemous.
 It took Sayek three months to persuade the authorities otherwise.

 In 2016, Birzeit decided to remove a booth it had set up at the Birzeit heritage festival following criticism from a local Muslim preacher for promoting alcohol consumption.
 The brewery withdrew to avoid controversy, but later organised its own event, the first Shepherds Beer Festival, in the town.

 This became an annual event, and the second annual Shepherds Beer Festival, hosted by the brewery in August 2017 in Beit Sahour, a Palestinian Christian suburb of Bethlehem, drew 7,000—8,000 visitors across two days.
 It has been held in August again each year ever since.

-As of 2017, the local permitting hurdles faced by the business had been overcome and Shepherds Beer was being sold in both the Palestinian territories and Israel, and being exporting to Italy and Chile.
+As of 2017, the local permitting hurdles faced by the business had been overcome and Shepherds Beer was being sold in both the Palestinian territories and Israel, and being exporting to Italy, Chile and the United States.